 This adaptive, always-on mindset also increases businesses’ ability to reimagine customer experiences.
 By working cross-functionally, digital leaders are better able to determine which customer-centric opportunities to quickly scale and which unsuccessful or slow-moving initiatives to cut.

 It’s clear that digital transformation delivers outsize value to digital leaders.
-All companies can expect to realize similar value if they are willing to commit to change.
-By embracing necessary success factors — an aligned C-suite, capabilities-driven investment, and an always-on approach — any organization can become a digital leader.
+All companies can expect to realise similar value if they’re willing to commit to change.
+By embracing necessary success factors — an aligned C-suite, capabilities-driven investment, and an always-on approach — any organisation can become a digital leader.

-Further your business’s transformation by exploring the full BCG research report.
+Further your business’ transformation by exploring the full BCG research report.